-A nonconformity is any failure to meet the requirements of the standards, internal documentation, regulations, contractual and other planned arrangements of the OH&SMS.
-Nonconformities can be identified during an internal or external audit, based on results of the management review, after incidents, during normal business operations, or on any other occasion.
+A nonconformity is any failure to meet the requirements of the standards, internal documentation, regulations, contractual and other planned arrangements of the OH&S management system Nonconformities can be identified during an internal or external audit, based on results of the management review, after incidents, during normal business operations, or on any other occasion.

 An employee who notices a nonconformity must immediately notify [job title], who will record it in the OH&S Nonconformity Record and take action to control it, contain it, and correct it, and to deal with its consequences.